ropensci/predictNMB/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

 For this scenario, when the model has an AUC of 0.9, we can see that the NMB is best when using the model-guided decisions.
-However, decision makers may want to visualise these on a cost-effectiveness plot which shows the health benefit versus the costs.
+However, decision-makers may want to visualise these on a cost-effectiveness plot which shows the health benefit versus the costs.
 We can do this using the `ce_plot()` function, specifying the treat-none option as the reference strategy.

 ``` r
 ce_plot(single_sim_obj, ref_col = "none")